LinkedInLearning/guided-lab-powershell-for-azure-infrastructure-management-automation-2024269/README.md

-# COURSENAME
+# Guided Lab: PowerShell for Azure Infrastructure Management Automation
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Guided Lab: PowerShell for Azure Infrastructure Management Automation`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]